Libensemble/libensemble/docs/data_structures/libE_specs.rst

             Whether libEnsemble should save the states of H and persis_info on aborting after an error.
             Default: True
+        'worker_timeout' [int]:
+            When libEnsemble concludes and attempts to close down worker processes, the number of seconds after which workers are considered timed out.
+Worker processes are then terminated. multiprocessing default: 1 'kill_canceled_sims' [boolean]:
+            Will libE try to kill sims that user functions mark 'cancel_requested' as True.
+            If False, the manager avoid this moderate overhead.
+            Default: True

+        Directory management options:

         'sim_dirs_make' [boolean]:
             Whether to make simulation-specific calculation directories for each sim call.
             This will create a directory for each simulation, even if no sim_input_dir is